False Accusation (Art. 456 CP): Consequences and Defence in Spain

 - If a less serious crime is imputed: Fine from 12 to 24 months.

-- If a minor offense is imputed: Fine from 3 to 6 months.
+- If a minor offence is imputed: Fine from 3 to 6 months.

 Difference from Crime Simulation

 Unlike mere Crime Simulation (Art.
-457 CP), where one invents having been the victim of an assault by an unknown perpetrator (very common for insurance fraud), in a false accusation, a direct and malicious attack is made on the honor, freedom, and assets of a specific innocent third party.
+457 CP), where one invents having been the victim of an assault by an unknown perpetrator (very common in insurance fraud through a simulated claim), in a false accusation, a direct and malicious attack is made on the honor, freedom, and assets of a specific innocent third party.

 Legal Strategy: What to do if you are falsely accused?